 In the literal MLV translation above “from” is used instead of the usual, slightly deceptive “of,” which suggests separation from law keeping, which can incur a curse.

 In the Old Testament sinners deserving the death penalty were sometimes hung on trees after execution to serve as a public example to help deter crime.
 They were displayed to the public as convicted law breakers truly cursed for their sins.
 Every one is guilty of sin, so we all deserve to be displayed as convicted, cursed sinners.
 Jesus Christ, though, bore the full curse of public disgrace and death that we all deserve for sinning.
 Jesus really did, then, redeem us from the curse or penalty of the law for sinning.
-Jesus Christ was crucified and then displayed as a condemned criminal, and “bore our sins in His own body on the tree, that we, having died to sins, might live for righteousness” (1 Peter 2:24).
+Jesus Christ was crucified and then displayed as a condemned criminal, and “He himself bore our sins in his body on the tree, that we, having died to sins, might live to righteousness.
+You were healed by his wounds.”
+(1 Peter 2:24).
+(WEB)

 Don’t let anyone, no matter how impressive looking or sounding, trick you into thinking that the law itself is the curse in these verses.
 It is, clearly, not the curse.
 Law keeping is repeatedly confirmed in a positive way above and elsewhere in the Bible, so Christians must continue to obey the law with the exception of the sacrifice, circumcision, and Levitical priesthood laws which the apostles went out of their way to explain were abolished.